 Here is the GIF of the full process including login:

-Note: by default, the dataset is unlisted, meaning it will not appear in search results.
-Use published flag to make it publicly available or private flag to restrict access.
+Note: by default, the dataset is public.
+Use unlisted flag to hide it in the search results or private flag to restrict access.

 data push sample.csv --published